rebing/graphql-laravel/UPGRADE.md

    `is_relation`, `query`) remain **unchanged** — the external package reads the same keys.

-3. If you have **custom pagination types** that implemented `WrapType`, install this package and the interface is available again at `Rebing\GraphQL\Support\Contracts\WrapType` — the same namespace as before.

 **Other breaking changes related to SelectFields:**

 - The `Closure` type-hint in `resolve()` methods no longer automatically provides a SelectFields factory.
 Install the external package to restore this behavior.
-- `WrapType` marker interface removed from the core library.
-Installing the external package restores it at the same namespace.
 - `'selectable' => false` removed from core pagination type metadata fields.
   The external package's pagination subclasses re-add it.
 - `Field::selectFieldClass()` and `Field::instanciateSelectFields()` methods